Brandmark/Primary

 The following information and documents are required at filing:

-- If the PCT application was not published in English, an English translation of the specification, including any amendments made before establishment of the IPRP.
+2. If the PCT application was not published in English, an English translation of the specification, including any amendments made before the establishment of the IPRP.

-A copy of a translator’s verification certificate must be provided within 2 months from a Patent Office direction to do so.
+A copy of a translator’s verification certificate must be provided within two months from a Patent Office direction to do so.

 2. Convention Application